dileepkumarnie1/AI-Atlas/README.md

 Automation (GitHub Actions)
 - Workflow: `.github/workflows/update-popularity.yml`
 - Schedule: daily at 03:17 UTC (cron: `17 3 * * *`)

+---

+## Firestore → tools.json exporter (admin)

+Source of truth is Firestore (`tools` collection).
+When you approve/add tools in the Admin panel, run this exporter to regenerate the static catalog consumed by the SPA:

+Run locally (Windows PowerShell)
+- Set service account once per session:
+   - `$Env:GOOGLE_APPLICATION_CREDENTIALS = "C:\\path\\to\\service-account.json"`
+- Export:
+   - `npm run export:tools`

+Advanced
+- Custom key path: `node scripts/export-tools.mjs --key C:\\path\\to\\service-account.json`
+- Custom output: `node scripts/export-tools.mjs --out public/tools.json`
+- Allow empty (if no tools in Firestore): add `--allow-empty`

+Notes
+- The exporter keeps your current domain list (name, slug, icon, description) and order from `public/tools.json` when present, and fills tools from Firestore by `domainSlug`.
+- Tools with a GitHub link are excluded by policy, except allowlisted names (e.g., "GitHub Copilot").
+- Unknown domain slugs get appended at the end with a generated title; you can curate later.

 Optional Windows scheduling (Task Scheduler)
 1. Create Basic Task → Daily